Auto insurance for high-risk drivers in California

 Rates after a DUI

 Getting convicted of a DUI will almost always cause insurers to view you as a high-risk driver.
-In California, the minimum premium increase after a DUI is 64%, but could go up by 118% or higher depending on the insurance carrier.
+In California, the average rate increase after a DUI is 140 percent, but could go up to 121 percent or higher depending on the insurance carrier.

 Many drivers with a DUI are required to carry an SR-22, which is a certificate that verifies you carry the minimum amount of insurance required in the state.
 You might also find that your insurance carrier will not allow you to renew your policy after receiving a DUI, which means you would have to seek coverage from a high-risk insurer.
+However, coverage from other insurance companies is not guaranteed after a DUI, so it is recommended to speak with an agent to determine eligibility.
 The table below includes the average cost of high-risk auto insurance for drivers, with and without a DUI conviction applied:

 California average annual full coverage premium